What’s a Rotator Cuff?

 How does a Rotator Cuff tear?

-The tendons can tear if you strain them, or use your arm to break a fall.
-They can also become inflamed due to heavy lifting, sports, or repetitive arm movement.
-Painting, carpentry, swimming, playing tennis, and pitching a baseball are common examples, and any other activities that bring the arm up over the head.
+The rotator cuff tendons can tear if you strain them, or use your arm to break a fall.
+They can also become inflamed due to heavy lifting, sports, or repetitive overhead activity.
+Painting, carpentry, swimming, playing tennis, and pitching a baseball are common examples and any other activities that bring the arm up over the head could cause a rotator cuff tear.
+A partial tear is when the tendon that protects the top of your shoulder is frayed or damaged.
+The other is a complete tear.
+That’s one that goes all the way through the tendon or pulls the tendon off the bone.

 What’s Rotator Cuff Impingement Syndrome?